 How many physical voices should I aim for?

 This, of course, is a very open-ended question.
 It depends on the minimum specifications of the platforms your game will support and, obviously, what CPU budget your team wants to allocate to sound.
+Fortunately, with modern consoles and computers, we are a lot less limited and usually the limitations lie elsewhere than CPU.
+At some point, too many sounds is just too noisy.
 That said, here are ballpark figures you can work with:

-- PS4, Xbox One, PC, and Mac: less than 80 channels in total
+- PS4, Xbox One, Nintendo Switch: less than 100 channels in total

-- Low-end Android, iOS, and PC (XP era): less than 40 channels in total
+- Low-end Android, iOS (5 years old): less than 50 channels in total

-It should be clear that these are not limits of Wwise and that some games do manage to have more.
+It should be clear that these are not limits of Wwise, far from it.
+Wwise can support way more than that (especially with latest computers), but higher counts tend to exceed usual CPU budgets.
 Note that I stated “channels” instead of “sounds” because, generally, CPU usage scales with the number of channels (e.g. stereo takes twice as much CPU as a mono).
 But, these are good ballpark figures to start with and grow above only if the game design allows for it.
 These numbers greatly depend on the type of codec as well as what else the game is processing.
 Most games will have an average that is lower than those numbers.
 Less is better because past a certain point polyphony becomes cacophony and the perceived quality of the overall sounds will decrease.
 Of course, there might be situations where the numbers of voices will peak above that.
 As long as this peak doesn’t last very long, the sound engine should rapidly recover and fall back to normal numbers.
 Controlling the peak number should be done through Playback Limits, as we’ll see later.

 Plan and prototype